ali-chamas/Alex-ML-game/README.md

 ### Prerequisites

 - Node.js : Ensure you have Node.js installed.
 You can download and install it from [the official Node.js website](https://nodejs.org).

 - npm: Node.js comes with npm (Node Package Manager), which you'll use to install dependencies.

 - MongoDB : You can install MongoDB locally by downloading it from the official [MongoDB website](https://www.mongodb.com/) or use MongoDB Atlas, a cloud-hosted MongoDB service, then Obtain the MongoDB connection URI for your local or cloud database.

-- Open AI API key : Sign up for an API key at [OpenAI](https://platform.openai.com/signup/) -Add you `.env` file in the server directory and fill your data using this format
+- Open AI API key : Sign up for an API key at [OpenAI](https://platform.openai.com/signup/)

+- Add you `.env` file in the server directory and fill your data using this format
    ```js
    MONGODB_URI=
    PORT=